Bulo Marer hostage rescue attempt: Aftermath

 On 13 January 2013, the Somali Federal Government held a press conference, where it condemned the Bulo Marer operation as unilateral and carried out without the knowledge or consent of the Somali authorities.
 The officials also extended their condolences to all casualties.

 The following day, US President Barack Obama indicated in a War Powers Resolution letter to Congress that US Air Force warplanes had entered Somali airspace in limited support of the French rescue operation.
 However, he stated that they did not use weapons during the raid.

-On 14 January 2013, al-Shabaab posted on their Twitter account a picture of the body of a white man in military uniform, describing him as the "leader" of the failed French commando raid in Somalia.
+On 14 January 2013, al-Shabaab posted on their Twitter account a picture of the body of one of the French soldiers, describing him as the "leader" of the failed French commando raid in Somalia.
 The body was surrounded by captured military gear.
 This was confirmed to be the soldier missing in action.
 This soldier has yet to be identified.
-Three days later, Al-Shabaab announced, also through Twitter, that Allex had been executed in response to the French operation.
+Three days later, Al-Shabaab announced, also through Twitter, that Allex had been sentenced to death in response to the French operation.